platformspec/site/README.md

 ## Website

-The official documentation for the Platform Specification is generated statically using Vitepress and can be found at [GitHub Pages Link](#).
+The official documentation for the Platform Specification is generated statically using [Vitepress](https://vitepress.dev) and can be found at https://platformspec.io.

 ## Getting Started

+The website and documentation is written using [Vitepress :: Vite & Vue Powered Static Site Generator - Markdown to Beautiful Docs in Minutes](https://vitepress.dev).
+Please see documentation on https://vitepress.dev for details.

 You can work on the Platform Specification and its accompanying documentation locally by following the steps below.